PRME Working Group on Poverty, a Challenge for Management Education

 Dr. Hsu O'Keefe: firstname.lastname@example.org

-On the occasion of the 3rd Global Forum, the PRME Working Group on Poverty as a Challenge to Management Education presents its Report on Fighting Poverty through Management Education: Challenges, Opportunities, and Solutions.
+On the occasion of the 3rd Global Forum, the PRME Working Group on Poverty as a Challenge to Management Education presents its Report on Fighting Poverty through Management Education: Challenges, Opportunities, and Solutions as well as The Collection of Best Practices and Inspirational Solutions for Fighting Poverty through Management Education: A Compendium of Teaching Resources.

 The Report is based on the results of a CEEMAN/PRME global survey conducted in October-December 2011, which collected 435 responses from 70 countries.
 In addition to identifying main challenges and opportunities faced by business faculty and administrators in integrating poverty issues into their courses, programmes, modules, and curricula, the Report introduces a “Collection of Best Practices and Inspirational Solutions” as a useful learning tool and interactive platform for further experience sharing.
 This initial version of a future online platform from which management educators around the globe could benefit, but also contribute to by sharing their own experiences on including poverty-related issues into management education.